What is a Verified Mark Certificate (VMC)?

 How do I get a Verified Mark Certificate (VMC)?

 In order to get a VMC, organizations must go through a series of validation procedures similar to getting an EV SSL certificate.
-During the process, an individual's identity validation is required as well as face-to-face confirmation by a notary, lawyer or solicitor.
+During the process, an individual’s identity validation is required as well as face-to-face confirmation by a notary, lawyer or via a video call directly with a member of DigiCert’s validation team.
 DigiCert’s validation team will also have a video call with the applicant where they hold their ID in front of the camera.
 Finally, DigiCert must also validate that your logo is officially and legally trademarked and formatted correctly.

 Learn more on the DigiCert Blog.